djhmateer/djhmateer.github.io/_posts/2022-06-09-how to find and evaluate a niche.md

 > Build something people want

+So they say

+> Shut up and take my money!

 and make sure the structure of that product fits a small company ie low time input

 From [The stairstep approach to bootstrapping](https://robwalling.com/2015/03/26/the-stairstep-approach-to-bootstrapping/) he advises to

 - Start very small and ship it.
 Simple product and simple marketing plan.
 - Maybe sell an addon to an existing ecosystem eg WordPress, Shopify App, Heroku add-on.. built in discovery through app store.
 Dupal, Photoshop, WordPress theme, ebook or a course.
 [SaaS Marketplaces](https://rocketgems.com/blog/saas-marketplaces/)

 From [Rob's book]():